 - Before, Medicaid did not cover patients with substance abuse disorders who were receiving treatment in a mental health facility with more than 16 beds.
 This bill expands Medicaid reimbursement for some drug treatment services for care at treatment facilities, allowing more to get the help they need.

 An existing program is expanded to have Naloxone, a medication that temporarily reverses the effects of opioid overdose, more readily available to first responders like police officers and firefighters.

 Help Is Available

 Many are finding help with their opioid addiction with medical-assisted treatment.
-At A.M.C. of Columbus and A.M.C of Nashville we offer affordable, compassionate care using medication-assisted treatment combined with counseling, support and individualized recovery plans.
+At A.M.C of Nashville we offer affordable, compassionate care using medication-assisted treatment combined with counseling, support and individualized recovery plans.
 Make that confidential call today.
 We want to talk to you about how you or a loved one can have life long recovery.